Getting Started With Artificial Lights for Food Photography

 3. Strobes

 Speed lights are an off camera flash.
 They are much smaller and lightweight which makes them great for travel and taking on location.
-The drawback to speed lights is that they’re not super powerful, so you might need more than one to light your subject the way you want.
+The drawback to speed lights is that they can be less powerful, so you might need more than one to light.

 Continuous lights do not flash.
-When you turn them on, they are lighting your subject in real time.
-These types of lights are wonderful for photography and are also the recommended lights for shooting video.
+When you turn them on, they are on.
+You can adjust the power as you need.
+These lights are great for photography and are also required for shooting video.

 Like speed lights, strobes are also an off camera flash.
-They are much more powerful than speed lights, can be bigger in size and more expensive.
-However, because they’re so powerful, you will probably only need one light to light your food photography.
+They are much more powerful than speed lights, bigger in size and can be more expensive.

-No matter what type of artificial light you use, there is some extra equipment you’ll need.
+No matter what type of artificial light you use, there is some extra equipment you’ll need to help you get your light set up correctly.

 You’ll need a light stand or a C-stand to attach your light to.
-This ensures your light is secure and makes it easy to move it around as needed.
+These help with setting the position and height of the light.

-Your camera requires lenses with a specific mount in order to attach it securely to your camera.
-This same concept applies to your light and how you attach a modifier to it.
+Your camera requires lenses with a specific mount in order to attach the lens securely to your camera.
+The same concept applies to your light and how you will attach a modifier (soft box or umbrella) to it.

-A speed ring or mount is a metal ring-shaped disk used to attach your light modifier to your light and each light requires a specific type of speed ring or mount.
-A popular speed ring/mount is a Bowen’s mount which is a really versatile option for a wide range of lights.
+A speed ring or mount is a metal ring-shaped disk used to attach your light modifier to your light.
+Certain brands will require a specific type of speed ring or mount and this will be noted in the product description.
+For example, a popular speed ring/mount is a Bowen’s mount which works for a wide range of lights.

 A wireless trigger helps your light and camera talk to each other.
-Using a wireless trigger, such as pocket wizards, are helpful because it’s less cables to manage on set.
+Using a wireless trigger, such as pocket wizards, will help reduce the amount of cables you are using on set and allows you to have more flexibility in where your lights are placed.
 You do not need a wireless trigger if you are using a continuous light.

-NOTE: I recommend getting a light that is powered by a battery if possible.
-Plugging a light into the wall isn’t a deal breaker, but it can be limiting for where you are able to set up.
-If you need to plug your light into a wall, be sure to get an extension cord so you have more flexibility to move around on set.
+TIP: I recommend getting a light that is powered by a battery if possible.
+However, if you need to plug your light into a wall, be sure to get an extension cord so you have more flexibility for where you can place your light.

 Food Photography Lenses